 Embrace the Art of Slow Travel

-So, first things first, what is the slow travel movement?
+So, first things first, what is this movement?

-Over the past few months our lives in the fast lane have ground to an unexpected halt.
+Over the past few months, our lives in the fast lane have ground to an unexpected halt.
 The mad rush between meetings has been replaced with part-listened to Headspace meditations and half-risen sourdough, and we want to take this newfound attitude on holiday with us.
-Toss your teenage-made bucket list in the bin and opt for our slow travel suggestions.
-Trust us, it’ll be better thought through.
+Toss your teenage-made bucket list in the bin and opt for our suggestions.
+Trust us, it’ll be better thought through, because here at Plum Guide, we put in serious hard work to provide only the very best advice.
 You might do less but at least you won’t have to pretend to enjoy the race from place to place.
-Climate change is far from cool and responsible travel means you can reduce your carbon footprint and invest in the cities you stay in.
-Go beyond that quick Instagram snap and get to know the local economies and landscapes with Plum Guide's guide to slow travel.
+Climate change is far from cool, and responsible travel means you can reduce your carbon footprint and invest in the cities you stay in.
+Go beyond that quick Instagram snap and get to know the local economies and landscapes with our guide.

 You may have come to London for the bright lights and big city, but did you know it’s 50% green?
 Winding between these parks is a blue (brown) habitat often written off - water.
 While we are certainly not advocating for a swim in the Thames, Woodberry and Walthamstow Wetlands is your chance to discover the best of British birdlife.
 Fine, it’s not the tropics, but a greater crested grebe definitely trumps Trafalgar Square’s pigeons for beauty.

 In its essence, slow travel means ditching the short cut.
-While travelling by train might add hours onto your busy schedule, the view sure looks better than a motorway – and in terms of charm, São Bento Station tops many of Porto’s museum.
+While travelling by train might add hours onto your busy schedule, the view sure looks better than a motorway, and in terms of charm, São Bento Station tops many of Porto’s museum.
 Once you’ve taken ten to check out the station’s interior, depart on the Linha do Douro.
 The track meanders alongside the river and into port-tasting territory.
 Hop off at Pinhão and visit the winery, Quinta do Bomfim.
-Here you can take a picnic (and a bottle) into the sloping vineyards.
-Just don’t forget the last train back to your wonderful Plum home just like Your Pale Blue Tiles.
+Here you can enjoy a picnic (and a bottle) into the sloping vineyards.
+Just don’t forget the last train back to your wonderful Plum home.

 While we understand that french fries are finger-licking good, fast food doesn’t score highly when it comes to sustainability cred.
 Dig Inn is setting that record straight.
 Not that we ever imagined our guests biting into a Big Mac after a busy day boutique hopping...
 But now, if you’re desperate for something quick and casual, Dig Inn offers locally-grown salad bowls for the same cheap(ish) price tag.
 The company supports small-scale, minority-run farms - making a roast chicken dinner only partially regrettable.

 Call us pretentious, but you can’t visit Paris and not drink wine.
 No, we’re not asking you to don a beret but we are hoping you’ll pick organic when you reach for a sip of the good stuff.
 If you are going to drink, drink healthily.
 Natural wine contains none of the fertilisers and pesticides you might find when shopping in a supermarket.
-It’s better for you, the planet and your Saturday morning hangover in your comfortable Plum bed at Vuillard's Atelier.
+It’s better for you, the planet, and your Saturday morning hangover.
 We recommend picking up a bottle from L'Etiquette.
 Or, even better, slow down and settle into a tasting session.